Food Science Technology

 |Race/Ethnicity||Number of Grads|

-Food Science Tech appeals to people across the globe.
-About 12.5% of those with this major are international students.
+Students from other countries are interested in Food Science Tech, too.
+About 16.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea